 Geo-political changes in China, including the unification under the Qin emperor (221 - 210 BC), helped spread tea throughout the land.
 By the time the Great Wall of China was built, workers were using tea as a source of energy to complete their laborious tasks.

-During the Tang dynasty (618 - 907 AD), a unified China brought emissaries from neighboring countries who were eager to increase trade and establish friendly relations.
+During the Tang dynasty (618 - 907 AD), a unified China brought emissaries from neighboring countries eager to increase trade and establish friendly relations.

 Buddhist monks from Japan visited China and brought seeds of the tea plant home.
-Recorded Japanese literature mentions tea as early as 815, which started out as an expensive drink exclusive to nobles and monks.
+Historical Japanese literature mentions tea as early as 815, which started as an expensive drink exclusive to nobles and monks.

 After tea became more popular throughout the country, merchants set up regular trading caravans to fulfill demand.

-Traveling outside of China and spreading throughout Asia, tea became a major source of revenue and commerce of the continent.
+Traveling outside China and spreading throughout Asia, tea became a significant source of revenue and commerce on the continent.

 Typical of the politics of the time, the best quality tea was reserved for Chinese nobility.
-The Tang court devised a way to generate revenue by creating “border tea”, which were compressed bricks of low-quality tea.
+The Tang court devised a way to generate revenue by creating "border tea," compressed bricks of low-quality tea.

-While low in quality compared to the Chinese version, this allowed many of the lower classes to develop a taste for tea.
+While low in quality compared to the Chinese version allowed many lower classes to develop a taste for tea.

-The modern production and preparation of tea originates during the Song dynasty (960 - 1279) in China before spreading to Japan, Tibet, and neighboring areas.
+The modern production and preparation of tea originate during the Song dynasty (960 - 1279) in China before spreading to Japan, Tibet, and neighboring areas.